Practice Policies & Fees

 • HIPAA Compliance: All records are maintained confidentially in compliance with federal and state law.

-• Limits to Confidentiality: Providers are mandated reporters and must break confidentiality in cases of suspected
+• Limits to Confidentiality: Providers are mandated reporters and must break confidentiality in cases of suspected child abuse, threats of harm to self or others, or as otherwise required by law.

-•Access to Records: Requests for copies of records must be made in writing and may incur administrative fees.
+• Access to Records: Requests for copies of records must be made in writing and may incur administrative fees.

 8. Termination of Treatment

-• Mutual Decision: Treatment typically concludes when therapeutic goals are met or when mutually agreed upon by
+• Mutual Decision: Treatment typically concludes when therapeutic goals are met or when mutually agreed upon by the patient/family and provider.

-• Provider-Initiated Termination: Providers may ethically terminate care after discussion and referral if treatment is
+• Provider-Initiated Termination: Providers may ethically terminate care after discussion and referral if treatment is not being effectively used, if recommended care is refused, or if there is ongoing non-payment.

-• Non-Engagement: Failure to attend appointments for three consecutive weeks without prior arrangement may be
+• Non-Engagement: Failure to attend appointments for three consecutive weeks without prior arrangement may be interpreted as discontinuation of care.

 9. Professional Boundaries & Conduct

-behavior toward staff or providers will not be tolerated and may result in termination of services.
+• Respectful Environment: We expect all interactions to remain respectful and professional.
+Abusive or threatening behavior toward staff or providers will not be tolerated and may result in termination of services.